benhur07b/awesome-data-philippines/README.md

 # Awesome Data Philippines
-A collection (always a work in progress) of sources for Philippine data
+A collection (always a work in progress) of sources of Philippine data

 See [https://bnhr.xyz/awesome-data-philippines](https://bnhr.xyz/awesome-data-philippines)